caffeinewriter/w1n5t0n/README.md

 Mr. Slaughter, IT Director at Denver Academy: Doni was a part of our team.
 We learned much more from him then he did from us.
 I was fortunate to have the opportunity to be his friend/coworker for 4 years.
 He is missed.
 Greatly missed.

 ![Daniel and Rusty](/img/w1n5t0n_and_Rusty_3.jpg)

+Andy Shaffer, Former Systems Administrator at Denver Academy: Doni was a brilliant and talented member of the technology community.
+I was fortunate enough to work with him for 2 years, and enjoyed following his work after graduating from DA.
+He will be sorely missed.